-We have applied to have our Class A common stock approved for listing on the Nasdaq Global Select Market under the symbol "DDGG."
+Our Class A common stock has been approved for listing on the Nasdaq Global Select Market under the symbol "DDGG."

 We and all directors and officers and the holders of all of our outstanding stock and stock options have agreed that, without the prior written consent of Morgan Stanley & Co.
 LLC and either of Goldman Sachs & Co.
 LLC or J.P.
 Morgan Securities LLC, on behalf of the underwriters, subject to certain exceptions, we and they will not, during the period ending 180 days after the date of this prospectus (the "restricted period"):